M1M1-A/Bank-Tech-Test/lib/designRecipe.md

         // call makeWithdrawal with 50.00 and 02-09-2023
         // expect error message to be "Please enter a date in this format DD/MM/YY" })

+    // when I try to make a withdrawal above the available balance, I get an error it('shows an error message try to withdraw more than in balance', () => {
+        // call makeDeposit with 100.00 and 01/09/2023
+        // call makeWithdrawal with 200.00 and 02-09-2023
+        // expect error message to be "Insufficient funds" })

 })